Which countries comprised the Central Powers during World War I?

 Prepare for the AICE International History Exam with flashcards and multiple choice questions.
 Each question includes hints and explanations to enhance your understanding.
 Get ready for your exam success!

-The countries that comprised the Central Powers during World War I were indeed Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria.
-This coalition was formed in opposition to the Allies, which included major nations such as France, Britain, Russia, and Italy, among others.
+The Central Powers during World War I were primarily composed of Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria.
+This coalition formed in opposition to the Allied Powers, which included nations like France, Britain, and Russia.

 Subscribe